JiayuZou2020/HFT/README.md

 # HFT: Lifting Perspective Representations via Hybrid Feature Transformation
-This repositary contains Pytorch implementation for [HFT](https://arxiv.org/abs/2204.05068)
+This repositary contains the official Pytorch implementation for paper [HFT](https://arxiv.org/abs/2204.05068).
 ![image](https://user-images.githubusercontent.com/77472466/162715638-145897ba-2c35-4734-b6a7-b30048ab80f8.png)
 ## Introduction
 Autonomous driving requires accurate and detailed Bird's Eye View (BEV) semantic segmentation for decision making, which is one of the most challenging tasks for high-level scene perception.
 Feature transformation from frontal view to BEV is the pivotal technology for BEV semantic segmentation.
 Existing works can be roughly classified into two categories, i.e., Camera model-Based Feature Transformation (CBFT) and Camera model-Free Feature Transformation (CFFT).
 In this paper, we empirically analyze the vital differences between CBFT and CFFT.
 The former transforms features based on the flat-world assumption, which may cause distortion of regions lying above the ground plane.
 The latter is limited in the segmentation performance due to the absence of geometric priors and time-consuming computation.
 In order to reap the benefits and avoid the drawbacks of CBFT and CFFT, we propose a novel framework with a Hybrid Feature Transformation module (HFT).
 Specifically, we decouple the feature maps produced by HFT for estimating the layout of outdoor scenes in BEV.
 Furthermore, we design a mutual learning scheme to augment hybrid transformation by applying feature mimicking.
 Notably, extensive experiments demonstrate that with negligible extra overhead, HFT achieves a relative improvement of 13.3% on the Argoverse dataset and 16.8% on the KITTI 3D Object datasets compared to the best-performing existing method.